 Refresh this page periodically to see updated results.

-After weeks of debate, campaign rallies and speeches, voters in the 12th Congressional District — which includes the Upper East Side, Murray Hill and the East Village, as well as Long Island City and southern Astoria — went to the polls Tuesday to pick Republican and Democratic presidential nominees.
+After weeks of debate, campaign rallies and speeches, voters in the 10th Congressional District — which stretches from lower Manhattan all the way up to the Upper West Side — went to the polls Tuesday to pick Republican and Democratic presidential nominees.